JIC-CSB/jicbioimage.core/requirements/source/basic_usage.rst

     ...     im = z_slice.get_image(channel=2, time_point=9)
     ...

-.. note:: Ultimately a :class:`MicroscopyEntry` is a set of iterators for providing
+.. note:: Ultimately a :class:`ImageCollection` is a set of iterators for providing
           access to underlying 2D images (at least for a directory backend).